 Martyrdom Effect

 The Martyrdom Effect describes individuals enduring suffering for a cause they believe in and care about.
 This effect is named after the concept of martyrdom, where individuals make a sacrifice, often involving pain and suffering, to support their faith, beliefs, or causes.
 Analogously, in the context of charitable giving, people ascribe more meaning and value to charitable actions that involve pain or effort, thereby increasing their willingness to contribute towards that cause.
 For example, Olivola and Shafir (2013) showed that someone might be more inclined to donate to a charity when the fundraising activity involves a challenging task, such as a long-distance run or fasting, compared to an easy and enjoyable event like a picnic.
+Xygalatas et al. (2013) demonstrated a related effect showing that those taking part in high-ordeal rituals made more prosocial donations compared to those who participated in low-ordeal rituals.

 The argument was that anticipated pain and effort lead to greater prosocial contributions by the process of ascribing greater meaning to the experience of contributing and therefore to the contribution itself.
 This relates to theories like cognitive dissonance (Festinger, 1957) and self-perception theory (Bem, 1967), which focus on the overcoming of obstacles as enhancing the value of a goal.
 The Martyrdom Effect differs from those in that the mere prospect of pain or effort, rather than the actual experience, enhances the willingness to engage in that behavior.

 Olivola and Shafir (2013) also argued that the Martyrdom Effect is not simply a cue for value, as suggested by attribute substitution strategy (Kahneman & Frederick, 2002).
-They tested this in their Experiment 3, and showed much weaker associations (“no significant correlations”) between effort (running distance) and donation, compared to correlations between effort and pricing.
-They concluded that it is about the existence of effort, any effort, rather than the level of effort, and that this therefore helps differentiate the Martyrdom Effect from other theories arguing for a U-shaped relationship between pain–effort and behavior (e.g., goal setting; Locke & Latham, 2006; Trope & Fishbach, 2000).
+The concept of attribute substitution refers to a cognitive process in which individuals substitute a complex, less accessible attribute, like the value of a donation, with a more readily available and simpler attribute, like the amount of pain or effort.
+This would suggest that the reason why people donate more in more effortful tasks is because level of effort serves as a proxy for value (importance, impact, etc.).
+Olivola and Shafir (2013) aimed to contrast the two explanations in their Experiment 3, examining whether it is the mere presence of effort or the extent of the effort involved.
+They experimentally varied the hypothetical running distances, with one group of participants indicating how much they would donate to run that distance, and another group of participants indicating how much money they would ask for to run that distance (unrelated to charity).
+They found no support for an association between running distance and donations, yet support for an association between running distance and pricing.
+They concluded this as evidence of the “Martyrdom Effect” as different from the attribute substitution explanation and other theories arguing for a U-shaped relationship between pain–effort and behavior (e.g., goal setting; Locke & Latham, 2006; Trope & Fishbach, 2000).
+We note that the target article framed the effect as having no association for donations (null effect) and having an association for pricing, to avoid testing the null with Null Hypothesis Significance Testing, we reframing this to a joint hypothesis of a comparison of the two associations, predicting a stronger association for pricing than for donations.

 Choice of study for replication: Olivola and Shafir (2013)

 We embarked on a replication and extension Registered Report of Olivola and Shafir (2013).
 We aimed to revisit the phenomenon to examine the reproducibility and replicability of the findings with an independent pre-registered well-powered close replication.
-This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Coles et al., 2018; Nosek et al., 2022; Zwaan et al., 2018).
+This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018).